EndPointCorp/end-point-blog/2014/06/23/yapcna-2014-day-one.html.md

 Mark Keating gave an energetic (almost frenetic) talk on the Life and Death of Perl: at various times in the last 10 years, Perl has been declared “dead”, mostly due to the use of various (flawed and/or skewed) statistics, such as the negative growth in Perl jobs.
 However, Perl is still being written, written about, and talked about in great volumes: the reports of its demise can be traced to the downturn in programming jobs in general.

-Larry Wall (yes, that Larry Wall—author of the One True Programming Language) spoke at length about Perl RFCs: not to discuss the hundreds of features requested for the language, but to highlight some general principles that emerged as these features were proposed, considered, modified, accepted or rejected.
+Larry Wall (yes, that Larry Wall—​author of the One True Programming Language) spoke at length about Perl RFCs: not to discuss the hundreds of features requested for the language, but to highlight some general principles that emerged as these features were proposed, considered, modified, accepted or rejected.
 For instance, “YAGNI”: Ya Ain’t Gonna Need It.
 Sometimes a feature seems so intrinsically cool that you just want to embrace it, but as a language maintainer you realize that its innate usefulness just “ain’t gonna” crop up that often, so convoluting the syntax or semantics isn’t worth the risk.

 Much of Larry’s talk dealt with the advent of Perl 6, which is coming soon and will shake up the language at least as much as Perl 5 did when Perl 4 was still what people used.
 Larry’s “sacred” goal: to keep Perl as Perl-like as possible.
 Quote: